aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 python3 validate-config.py --cluster-config cluster-config.json --provisioning-parameters provisioning_parameters.json
 ```

-If this succeeds we'll see:
+If this commands succeeds, you should see:

 ✔️  Validated instance group name worker-group-1 is correct ...
 ✔️  Validated subnet subnet-0a1ccd53ea971f92a ...